oisinhenry/DCU-timetable-scraper/README.md

 * ~~Implement methods to query and print the list(?) of Timeslot objects.~~ I probably won't do this.
 The print method is already implemented and querying is fairly redundant.

+* **Extract the `rowspan` attributes from all the day headers.
+This tells us if a day spills over onto the next row and accounting for it is the ONLY WAY our current dictionary format will work.** Column count is always 15, so when lining up slots with times, we need these values to be correct i.e. if Friday takes up 3 rows we can expect 45 slots with a "reset" to 9am every 15 slots.
+We can go from here to match up Timeslots (and emptySlots) with actual time of day values.

 * Run a pass over the `weeks` attribute for each Timeslot object and normalize them. e.g. `2-4,6-7` becomes `[2,3,4,6,7]`.

 * Output a completed timetable to CSV!